RealEstateTokenization/retc/Initiatives/RETC-1.md

 4. Controlled Token Burning (burnFrom)
 Description:
 ROLE_MINTER / ROLE_BURNER can irreversibly destroy tokens held by any account to ensure the on-chain supply remains aligned with off-chain real estate asset status.
 All minting and burning actions require strict off-chain validation (e.g., board approval, proof-of-reserves).
+This mitigates risks of market manipulation as defined in EU MAR Article 12(1)(a)(i).

 5. Emergency Pause (Circuit Breaker)
 Description:
 ROLE_PAUSER can halt all token transfers during operational crises, security breaches, or compliance emergencies.
 This function leverages ERC20Pausable or equivalent mechanisms.
+Emergency pause functions support MiCA Article 68’s operational resilience requirements and align with VARA guidelines on “real-time kill switches.”

 6. Transfer Guard in _update()
 Description: